Mick2nd/Notes-Import-Joplin/README.md

 devices.

 ## How to import

 An import involves the following steps:

+1. The supported QNAP Notes Station archive is Notes Station 3 archive (ns3 extension)
+2. First export notes from Notes Station 3 to archive
-1. Select a notebook on the Joplin GUI where to import the notes
+3. Select a notebook on the Joplin GUI where to import the notes
-1. Invoke the import command from the Joplin File - Import sub menu
+4. Invoke the import command from the Joplin File - Import sub menu
-1. In the opening file dialog select the QNAP Notes Station archive
+5. In the opening file dialog select the QNAP Notes Station archive
-1. The file will be imported along with its notebooks, sections, notes, tags
+6. The file will be imported along with its notebooks, sections, notes, tags

 ## Features of QNAP Notes Station which will be transformed

  1. Headings
  1. Paragraphs
  1. Tables